Stacktape

 If you specify instanceTypes, your workload will run on EC2 instances.

-• EC2 instances are automatically added or removed to meet the scaling needs of your compute resource(see also scaling property).
+Instances are automatically added or removed to meet scaling demands.

 resources: